top of page

 What Is the Gottman Method?

 The Gottman Method is a proven approach to couples therapy, developed by Drs.
 John and Julie Gottman.
-Backed by over 40 years of research, the method emphasizes strengthening relationships through practical tools—for example, improving communication, managing conflict, and nurturing emotional intimacy.
+Backed by over 40 years of research, this method emphasizes strengthening relationships through practical tools.
+For example, it improves communication, manages conflict, and nurtures emotional intimacy.

 Here’s what sets the Gottman Method apart:

-The Sound Relationship House Theory forms the foundation.
-It focuses on fostering friendship, building trust, and creating shared meaning.
+• The Sound Relationship House Theory forms the foundation, focusing on fostering friendship, building trust, and creating shared meaning.

-It addresses common relationship challenges, such as criticism, defensiveness, and conflict, while emphasizing positivity and connection.
+• The method addresses common relationship challenges such as criticism, defensiveness, and conflict while emphasizing positivity and connection.

-One of the reasons I love this method is its structured yet flexible nature.
-Each couple is assessed individually, meaning the therapy plan emerges not from assumptions but from the realities and dynamics of your relationship.
+One reason I love this method is its structured yet flexible nature.
+Each couple is assessed individually, meaning the therapy plan emerges from the realities and dynamics of your relationship.

 A Quick Look at How It Works